IPSME- Idempotent Publish/Subscribe Messaging Environment

 \sectioncaps{Conclusion}

-A set of conventions has been introduced, under the name IPSME, so as to facilitate the communication of highly disparate systems.
-IPSME avoids the requirement of standardization or that all systems must accept the same SDK as a dependency.
-IPSME has been designed to be minimally invasive to existing systems; a system can continue to speak its implemented protocol within the IPSME dataspace.
-To help resolve schema heterogeneity through semantic mapping IPSME allows for decomposition of the problem either vertically, horizontally or even incrementally.
+In this article, IPSME is introduced as a solution for integrating highly disparate systems.
+Through the use of pubsub, IPSME decouples the production and consumption of messages, increasing scalability by removing dependencies (\ie time, space or synchronization) between interacting participants.
+Rather than requiring two systems to speak the same protocol, IPSME achieves interoperability through translations that can be dynamically added to the system, avoiding the need for pre-agreed upon protocols or frameworks, and also avoiding any delay that is incurred through coming to agreement.
+IPSME is minimally invasive and can be used to integrate legacy systems or even the most difficult interoperability cases~\cite{madni2014-sosi}.

-If IPSME is to be accepted as a wide-area solution, scalability as well as interoperability is required.
-IPSME avoids a centralized architecture or hierarchical topology, and scalability is not fixed to specific properties such as expressiveness or those related to quality of service.
+Translations in IPSME can handle several layers of interoperability.
+The amount of effort it takes to create a mapping might not be reduced, but through the network effect granted by IPSME, translations can potentially be reused, reducing the exponential complexity of fully integrating many systems to linear.
+And, when protocols are updated, rather than update each mapping, with IPSME a translation can be added that maps from the original protocol to the updated one and the integrated systems continue.

-The intent of IPSME is to be broadly accepted for the integration of highly disparate systems, but there are environments which have specialized requirements \eg various security mechanism for the medical field.
-The set of conventions defined here as IPSME is only the primary layer of a multilayered system; additional layers (\eg to address service discovery and security) will be presented in subsequent publications.
+The intent is for IPSME to be broadly accepted for the integration of highly disparate systems, but there are environments which have specialized requirements \eg the medical field requires security.
+The set of conventions defined here as IPSME is only the primary layer of a multilayered system; additional layers (\eg to address service discovery and security) are left for subsequent publications.